Danish slave trade: Slave trade abolition

-Denmark's Apology
+Denmark's apology

-For many years, historians and citizens of the world questioned why Denmark never apologised for the slave trade that took place for over 70 years.
-However, in 2017, foreign minister, Anders Samuelsen, apologised for the many years of torture and treatment of African slaves.
-In his apology to the Ghanaian president, Nana Akufo-Addo, Anders claimed “Nothing can justify the exploitation of men, women and children in which Denmark took part”.
+In 2017, foreign minister, Anders Samuelsen, apologised for the many years of torture and treatment of African slaves.
+In his apology to the Ghanaian president, Nana Akufo-Addo, Anders claimed "We share a dark history of slave trade – shameful and unforgivable part of Danish history.
+Nothing can justify the exploitation of men, women and children in which Denmark took part".

 Many years before the apology, Denmark (through its DANIDA Agency) had been helping Ghana with both social and economic sectors, human rights, and good governance.
 More recently, Ghana and Denmark formulated a partnership aimed at supporting COVID-19 responses across Africa.
-Since the Danish slave trade took part, Denmark has felt indebted to Ghana which is the primary reason why Denmark has been investing both economically and socially for many years.